audaciaconsulting/Audacia.Auth/openiddict/README.md

 You should now be able to deploy all the changes made and successfully perform all of the previous testing in a deployed environment.

-# Swagger
+## Swagger

 Using `Audacia.Auth` as the way of implementing OpenId Connect and OAuth for your Identity provider, you will most likely need to configure Swagger so that users can authenticate and call protected endpoints.

-## SwaggerGen configuration
+### SwaggerGen configuration

 Using the `AddSwaggerGen()` method on a `IServiceCollection` variable allows you to configure your the swagger generation from your application.

 You will need to add the following options to allow Swagger to pick up how it will authenticate and provide the authentication cookie/ token to be parsed by the API to allow access to protected resources.

 ### Security Definition

 `AddSecurityDefinition()` - this method tells Swagger how your API is protected.

 The first parameter is the name of the security definition.
-This is **important** as this must match the [SecurityRequirement](###security-requirement) which will be configured later.
+This is **important** as this must match the [Security Requirement](#security-requirement) which will be configured later.

 The second parameter is the type of Authorization which is protecting your API.
-Here are some of the required properties for an `OpenApiSecurityScheme`:
-    - `Type` - The type of authorization which is protecting your API.
-    - `In` - Where in the HTTP request the token or cookie is going to be located.
-    - `Name` - The HTTP header where the Bearer token/ cookie will be located.
-    - `Scheme` - The authentication mechanism which will be stored where based on `In` and `Name` configuration above.
-    - `Flows` - These are the different `flows` which the API can use to authenticate with the Identity provider.
-      - Implicit -
-      - Password - Test Automation client
-      - Client Credentials - API's
-      - Authorization Code - UI apps and Swagger documentation
-    - `OpenIdConnectUrl` - The URL where the OpenId configuration is located.
+Here are some of the required properties for an `OpenApiSecurityScheme`: - `Type` - The type of authorization which is protecting your API. - `In` - Where in the HTTP request the token or cookie is going to be located. - `Name` - The HTTP header where the Bearer token/ cookie will be located. - `Scheme` - The authentication mechanism which will be stored where based on `In` and `Name` configuration above. - `Flows` - These are the different `flows` which the API can use to authenticate with the Identity provider. - Implicit - - Password - Test Automation client - Client Credentials - API's - Authorization Code - UI apps and Swagger documentation - `OpenIdConnectUrl` - The URL where the OpenId configuration is located.

 ### Security Requirement

 `AddSecurityRequirement()` - this methods links with the above configuration by telling Swagger when to add a `Authorization` HTTP header with the bearer token for example.

-The important part here is, for the `Reference` of `OpenApiSecurityScheme` the `Id` of `OpenApiReference` must be same as the first parameter configured [here](###security-definition).
+The important part here is, for the `Reference` of `OpenApiSecurityScheme` the `Id` of `OpenApiReference` must be same as the first parameter configured [here](#security-definition).

 ### Example